hbc/NGS_Data_Analysis_Course/sessionII/lessons/02_alignment.md

 # USAGE: sh star_analysis_on_input_file.sh <name of fastq file>
 ```

-#### Running our script iteratively as a job submission to the LSF scheduler
+#### Running our script iteratively as a job submission to the LSF scheduler - REMOVE THIS SECTION

 **The above script will run in an interactive session for one file at a time.
 If we wanted to run this script as a job submission to LSF, and with only one command have LSF run through the analysis for all your input fastq files?**